Mike20082/Progressbar-Qb-Core/README.md

 _Steps To Follow_

-_1.Open The Zip folder U downloaded
+_1.Open The Zip folder You downloaded_

 2.Extract It And Open The Inside Folder and Rename Mike-progressbar-main To progressbar_